 - Pieces that have already been published in written form are okay to submit, as long as they have not been published in audio format.
 You can submit the same piece to other audio publications at the same time, but we ask that you withdraw your submission from Memoria immediately when it is accepted elsewhere.

-Multiple works can be submitted but must be sent individually.
+- Multiple works can be submitted to us but must be sent individually.

 What we don’t accept:

-Works of fiction, gratuitous sex and violence, works that infringe on other copyright holders and libelous work.
+Works of fiction, gratuitous sex and violence, works that infringe on other copyright holders and libellous work.

 Preparing your submission